osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 Note that as the current price formally belongs only to the first range [s<sub>0</sub>, s<sub>1</sub>] or [s<sub>1</sub>, s<sub>0</sub>], where s<sub>0</sub> is the left (when the price grows) or the right (when the price drops) boundary of the current liquidity segment (segment that contains the current price).
 Mathematically, as we always start calculations from the current price, when recovering the token amounts, all ranges contain only one of the tokens (X or Y depending on the direction of the price change).
 When swapping, one of the tokens is exchanged for the token being sold.
 We need to find how much we can swap until the price reaches a certain level.

-The Pool Depths exoressed in units of asset X or Y in calculated as follows:
+The Pool Depths expressed in units of asset X or Y in calculated as follows:

 $Depth_{x}(\delta) = \sum_{i=0}^{n}x_{i}$
 $Depth_{y}(\delta) = \sum_{i=0}^{n}y_{i}$